NazihT/stm32-i2c-temperature-monitor/README.md

 ## 📖 Description
 This project uses the AS2320 I2C temperature and humidity sensor to measure environmental conditions.
 I wrote a custom I2C driver to interface with the sensor.
 The data is displayed on an I2C LCD and sent via UART to a terminal.
 Depending on the temperature:

-- A **red LED** is turned on if the temperature exceeds 25°C, and the fan (controlled by an L298N motor driver) is turned on.
+- A **red LED** is turned on if the temperature exceeds 30°C .
+- A **green LED** is turned on if the temperature is between 15 and 30 .
-- A **blue LED** is turned on if the temperature is below 25°C, and the fan is off.
+- A **blue LED** is turned on if the temperature is below 15 .
+- A fan controlled by the L298N  with varying duty cycle depending on temperature .

-The project is developed using HAL and CubeIDE, with future plans to implement PWM motor control and an SPI data logger for saving the temperature and humidity data to an SD card.
+The project is developed using HAL and CubeIDE, with future plans to implement  an SPI data logger for saving the temperature and humidity data to an SD card.

 ## 🛠️ Technologies Used
 - STM32 HAL